omar212/HerQuest/README.md

 # HerQuest

-An app with snapchat lens that put young females in the eyes of a STEM career
+An app/website that asks young female questions about whats a possible career that could be suited for you based on your responses